 This is where LinkedIn really goes beyond an online public CV.
 Publishing, sharing and following others’ content can greatly expand your knowledge base and raise your own profile.

 - Keep an active presence on the site, publish relevant articles and follow thought leaders and organisations to grow your personal brand and keep abreast of the talking points and news in your area.
-Obelisk Support CEO Dana Denis-Smith, lawyer and Tedx speaker, regularly shares insights on LinkedIn.
+Obelisk Support CEO Dana Denis-Smith, lawyer and Tedx speaker, regularly shares insights on her LinkedIn profile.

 - Share relevant posts and articles from your network on a regular basis.
 Encourage your network to engage with share your own posts by including intro lines such as ‘Those of you in [Family Law] might want to take a look at this’ ‘I would be interested to hear your thoughts, feel free to share with your network!’